carotene/carotene-docs/manual/ssl.rst

 Configuring SSL
 ===============

-SSL is **highly recomended** for security reasons, but also to have a higher chance of successful websocket connection when the user is behind a restrictive proxy.
+SSL is **highly recomended** for security reasons, but also in order to have a higher chance of successful websocket connection when the user is behind a restrictive proxy.
 To configure SSL you have to add the following configuration rules:

 .. code-block:: erlang